tacoss/sastre/README.md

 Instead, `getSession(container) { ... }` helps to understand the purpose of the method... effectively.

 > The `get` prefix is always stripped out, so you can use `Session` or `getSession` and the identifier will remain the same.
+This is useful if you want to get simple values instead, e.g. `serviceLocator(container) { ... }`